 Aiding Musk’s excitement, Rive went on to mention that there are 5 million roofs installed each year and if those new roofs could be made up of solar panels, then “there’s no reason not to go with a power-generating roof.”
 For those who may need a new roof in the next decade, this could actually be an option.

 In an interview with Bloomberg, Musk went on to comment about those homeowners who will soon need a roof.
 It’s not as if there is a way to avoid the situation, and for those who can afford something that will actually save money, look better, and last longer, it’s somewhat of a no-brainer.

 With Dow Chemical having laid the groundwork, it’s not as if Musk and Rive are completely reinventing the wheel.
 Instead, they are proposing to focus on the one portion of BIPV that benefits residential consumers.
 Previously too expensive or unfeasible, solar shingles from Tesla could be the missing link.

 Currently, conventional PV solar panels are the most dominant solar-powered system in the US and throughout the world, and there is already a vast, exiting infrastructure for such systems.
 Over the years, they have been tested to function for an impressive 20 or 30 years, and installers have developed routine systems for the installation of the solar panels.

 As traditional PV solar panels’ efficiency continues to improve, their price also continues to fall, which means more financial flexibility for more middle-class families in the future.

-For BIPV, on the other hand, the value is added to the home in a number of ways and solar shingles can actually replace external building materials i.e. asphalt shingles, while also lasting longer than conventional asphalt roofs.
-In addition, the BIPV option can also much more aesthetically appealing to homeowners and their neighbors.
+For BIPV, on the other hand, the value is added to the home in a number of ways and in the future, solar shingles could replace other external building materials i.e. asphalt shingles, while also lasting longer than conventional asphalt roofs.
+In addition, the BIPV option would also be much more aesthetically appealing to homeowners and their neighbors.